Your cart is currently empty!

 The kit also came with six yogurt starter packs.
 While the automatic temperature control sleeve takes the guess work out of making yogurt, the real magic is in the starter packs.

 All yogurt needs a culture to turn milk into yogurt or kefir.
 Most commercial yogurts and kefirs have one or two strains of ProBiotic bacteria.
+If you take a culture from commercial yogurt to start your batch, most likely you will get two strains of bacteria.

 The starter packs from Probiotic Maker contain eleven strains of probiotic bacteria: